 Pick AirTag 2 if you live inside Apple’s ecosystem and want second-gen U2 Precision Finding plus Apple Watch support at $29.
 Pick Xiaomi Tag if you want a $14.99 dual-network puck that pairs to either Find My or Find Hub at first setup.
 AirTag 2 wins on precision and ecosystem polish; Xiaomi Tag wins on price and Android compatibility, but skips UWB entirely.

 The Xiaomi Tag is the cheapest serious entry in the dual-network puck category at $14.99 single or $49.99 for a 4-pack, roughly half the price of AirTag 2.
-According to Xiaomi’s global product page, the tag pairs once to either Apple Find My or Google Find Hub at setup and stays on that network for life.
+According to Xiaomi’s global product page, the tag pairs once to either Apple Find My or Google Find Hub at setup and stays on that network unless you factory-reset it.
 AirTag 2 stays Find My only, but adds second-generation U2 Precision Finding, Apple Watch support, and a 50% louder speaker.

-• Xiaomi Tag picks one network at setup: Find My or Find Hub, never both at once, never switchable later
+- Xiaomi Tag picks one network at setup: Find My or Find Hub, never both at once, switchable later only by factory reset

 Xiaomi Tag vs AirTag 2: Spec Comparison